Step 1. Create and run your first Python project

 PyCharm immediately informs you about the missing colon, then expected indentation:

-Note the stripes in the right gutter.
+Note the stripes in the scrollbar.
 Hover your mouse pointer over a stripe, and PyCharm shows a balloon with the detailed explanation.

 Let's continue creating the function